accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 ---

-# Safety pre-conditions
+# Safety preconditions

-Safety pre-conditions prevent memory safety problems within `unsafe` blocks.
+Safety preconditions prevent memory safety problems within `unsafe` blocks.

 What are the conditions that must be upheld when `b.as_mut()` is called?